7am2d/Blackswan/README.md

 #-Ip Lookup
 #-SMTP TEST
 #-PORT Scan
-#We try to biuld fantastic Tool for linux freedom Software is free for all and shoud be.
+#We try to biuld fantastic Tool for linux freedom.
+#Software is free for all and shoud be.
 #Black swan Team.